Tillsten/skultrafast/README.rst

 Scope of the project
 --------------------

 I like to include any kind of algorithm or data structure which comes up in ultrafast spectropy.
+Since I am mostly doing pump-probe and 2D-IR spectroscopy, the current focus is on these two techniques.
+However, I am open to include any other technique.

 I am also open to add a graphical interface to the package, but as experience shows, a GUI brings in a lot of maintenance burden.
 Hence, the first target is a interactive data-explorer for the jupyter notebook.